vonajs/vona/packages-docs/guide/essentials/modularization/directory-structure.md

 Vona has planned the modules/suites so that we can start business development immediately in the specified directory.
 The following conventions are only suggestions and are not mandatory:

-1. Suite `suite/a-demo`: Contains some test or demo code, which can be disabled during build
-2. Suite `suite/a-home`: Development in this suite
+2. Suite `suite/a-home`: Is the starting point for business development, and any code in the suite can be modified as needed
 3. `Grow into a large-scale system`: As the business expands, more suites and modules can be created to split the system business

 ## Directory cheat sheet